Introduction

 Each of the non-covalent synthetic ligands utilizes unique mechanisms to cobind with the covalent ligands, as inferred from our crystal structures in which pre-formed crystals of the PPARγ LBD were soaked with non-covalent synthetic ligands BVT.13 cobinds to a region of the orthosteric pocket that only slightly overlaps with the orthosteric covalent ligand binding pose, adopting a cobinding pose that is similar to when soaked into apo-PPARγ LBD crystals.
 MRL24 and nTZDpa cobinding pushes the covalent orthosteric ligand into a different conformation, allowing these ligands to adopt their orthosteric binding modes in the cobound state.
 This finding was surprising for MRL24 in particular, as its orthosteric binding mode overlaps considerably with the orthosteric covalent ligand binding mode.
 In contrast, SR1664 cobinding occurs to the so-called alternate site, located at the entrance to the orthosteric pocket.

 Our data provide support to structural model where in the absence of ligand, the PPARγ LBD exchanges between a transcriptionally repressive conformation where helix 12 is solvent occluded within the orthosteric pocket and a solvent exposed active conformation 10.
-T0070907 binding slows the rate of exchange between these two conformations, stabilizing a long-live active and repressive state 22.
+T0070907 binding slows the rate of exchange between these two conformations, stabilizing a long-lived active and repressive state 22.
 GW9662-bound PPARγ LBD also samples active and repressive states, as observed by PRE NMR 10, though the active conformation is more abundantly populated 40.
 Agonist binding occurs via a two-step mechanism involving a fast encounter complex binding step at the entrance to the orthosteric pocket followed by a slow conformational change where the ligand translocates into the orthosteric pocket 26.
 Our NMR data here show that non-covalent ligand cobinding to T0070907-bound PPARγ LBD selects for an active conformation, as the repressive conformation NMR peak disappears.
 This indicates non-covalent ligand cobinding prevents the LBD from adopting a transcriptionally repressive helix 12 conformation within orthosteric pocket, explaining why non-covalent ligand cobinding of MRL24 and other PPARγ agonists with a covalent ligand activates PPARγ transcription 1921.
+Another way to test this structural model could be through the use of covalent PPARγ inverse agonist analogs with graded activity 23, where one might posit that covalent inverse agonist analogs that shift the LBD conformational ensemble towards a fully repressive LBD conformation may better inhibit synthetic ligand cobinding.

 Our findings may have profound implications as these GW9662 and T0070907 have been used in many published studies as covalent inhibitors to block ligand binding to PPARγ to test for binding and functional specificity in cells.
 As of May 2024, more than 1,900 citations referring to “GW9662 or T0070907” are reported in PubMed.
 Nearly 1,000 of these publications were published in 2015 or later, after the original report that GW9662 and T0070907 are not effective inhibitors of ligand binding 19, yet many in the field continue to use these compounds as covalent inhibitors.
 Our findings strongly suggest GW9662 and T0070907 should not be used as antagonists to block binding of other synthetic PPARγ ligands.
 On the other hand, GW9662 and T0070907 display unique pharmacological properties as a transcriptionally neutral antagonist and repressive inverse agonist, respectively 22, and thus it would be appropriate to use these compounds as pharmacological ligands.
-A newer generation covalent antagonist inhibitor, SR16832, was reported to more completely inhibit alternate site ligand binding of an analog of MRL24 21 and thus may be a better choice for the field to use as a covalent ligand inhibitor of PPARγ.
+It may be possible to use the crystal structures we obtained to guide structure-informed design of covalent inhibitors that would physically block cobinding of a synthetic ligand.
+This could be the potential mechanism of a newer generation covalent antagonist inhibitor we developed, SR16832, that more completely inhibit alternate site ligand binding of an analog of MRL20, rosiglitazone and the UFA docosahexaenoic acid (DHA) 21 and thus may be a better choice for the field to use as a covalent ligand inhibitor of PPARγ.

 Materials and methods